The Lamb Lies Down on Broadway: Legacy

-Banks later thought the album's concept the weakest thing about it, though the lyrics to some of the individual songs are "wonderful".
+Banks later thought the album's concept was the weakest thing about it, though the lyrics to some of the individual songs are "wonderful".
 Rutherford said that, while The Lamb is a fan favourite, it was a gruelling album to work on and had a lot of highs, but also a lot of lows.
 Hackett remarked how his guitar was underutilised in comparison to past albums, but thought the album had a lot of beautiful moments and has grown on him over time.
 In Genesis: Together and Apart, Gabriel said The Lamb and the song "Supper's Ready" from Foxtrot were his high points with Genesis.

-In 1974, Gabriel expressed a wish to adapt the album into a film.
-Despite initial enthusiasm in the early 1980s, development never progressed beyond the initial stages.
-In 2020, American artist Nathaniel Barlam released a fan-made video illustrating the entire album onto YouTube.

 Genesis tribute band the Musical Box have performed the album in its entirety on several tours since 2004.
 They secured a licence to perform the music and recreated the show as much as possible, from the music, instruments, costumes, and stage effects, including the same projector slides used on the original tour.
 Banks granted them access to the original masters so they could learn all the different musical parts.
 The tour was registered as a play.